-The TOE uses X.509v3 certificates to perform server side authentication of NetDetector/NetVCR, Syslog Server, SMTP Server, and LDAP/AD Server.
+The TOE uses X.509v3 certificates to perform server side authentication of Syslog Server, SMTP Server and LDAP/AD Server and present its certificate to NetOmni for authentication.
 The TSF determines the validity of the certificates by confirming the validity of the certificate chain, and verifying that the certificate chain ends in a trusted Certificate Authority (CA).
 The TSF connects with a CRL distribution point through HTTP to confirm certificate validity and to access certificate revocation lists (CRL).